comparchitect/dvd2iso/README.md

 Script for backing up DVDs to ISO files on a Mac

 # how to play backed up DVDs
-Double-click on the ISO file so that Mac OS mounts it as a drive.
-Then run the Mac OS DVD Player.
+1. Double-click on the ISO file so that Mac OS mounts it as a drive.
+2. Run the Mac OS DVD Player.
 DVD Player should automatically start playing the DVD.